Erol444/TravianBotSharp/README.md

 <a href="https://discord.gg/mBa4f2K"><img src="https://discordapp.com/api/guilds/740829801446637601/widget.png?style=banner2" width="30%"></a>

 ### About
-I have worked on this bot for over 2 years, ~15k LoC.
+I have worked on this bot for over 3 years, ~15k LoC.
 It has been since completely ported to the newest version of Travian T4.5.
-Bot is under active development (at least until summer 2021).
+Bot is under active development.
 Instructions are on the Discord channel.
 If you have any question/recommendation, feel free to contact me (on Discord).

 ## Features
 #### - Auto-Change proxy